 - Distance: 0.5 (linear) | Difficulty: Easy

-- Nearest car park: Grindleford Railway Station, Station Road, Grindleford, S32 2HY
+- Nearest car park: Grindleford Railway Station, Station Road, Grindleford S32 2HY

-- Stay nearby: Clara Cottage | sleeps 4
+- Stay nearby: Herbal Cottage | sleeps 5 + 2 dogs

 Rivelin Valley – the photogenic one

 Make sure you pack your camera when you visit this waterfall in the Rivelin Valley, as it’s one of the most picturesque spots in the Peak District.
 Follow the nature trail through the park and woodland where you’ll find dams, reservoirs, brooks and a series of very pretty waterfalls.
-Set amongst verdant greenery, it’s also a great place to find some peace on the edge of Sheffield.
+The walk is fairly flat and only 2 miles long and you can refuel at the café in the park afterwards.

-- Once you are back at the car park, why not walk a few hundred metres in a westerly direction, still following the river, to Rivelin Dams?
+Follow the river from the Rivelin Valley Car Park via the road path towards the city.
+Walk 2 miles to Rivelin Valley Park and turn around.
+Once you are back at the car park, why not walk a few hundred metres in a westerly direction, still following the river, to Rivelin Dams?
+The dams are a great place for bird spotting.

 Waterfall Swallet – the secret one

 Blink and you’ll miss it – Waterfall Swallet is hidden from view behind some trees between the villages of Foolow and Eyam.
-The land it’s on is privately owned, so you’ll need to view this torrent from the roadside.
-The sight is spectacular – a large stream of water plunges over rocks to the gentle pool below.
 In the summer months, you can scramble through the wilderness to get to the bottom, but it’s too treacherous in the winter.
+The waterfall is situated close to the Pennine Way, so it’s a lovely beauty spot to visit before or after a walk on the famous long-distance footpath.

 Good to know